mkoepf/ghcrctl/README.md

 - **Package**: A container repository in GHCR (e.g., `mkoepf/myapp`).
 Comparable to a directory containing versions.
 - **Version**: A single package version identified by a numeric version ID.
 Each version corresponds to one OCI artifact (manifest or index) with a unique digest.
-- **Image**: A set of versions that belong together — typically an index plus its platform manifests and any associated attestations (SBOM, provenance) or signatures.
+- **Graph**: A set of versions that belong together — typically an index plus its platform manifests and any associated attestations (SBOM, provenance) or signatures.
+Also known as an "artifact graph" or "OCI graph".

 When you run `delete version`, you delete a single package version.
-When you run `delete image`, you delete an entire image graph (the index and all its referenced artifacts).
+When you run `delete graph`, you delete an entire artifact graph (the index and all its referenced artifacts).

 ## Installation